alexbgameson/3.0.0Alpha10-PocketMine-Plugins/README.md

 >>Simple crates and crate keys plugin for PocketMine-MP.
 Tap chest with slime ball to open.

+SuperVanish 3.0.0-Alpha9

+>>Simple vanish plugin for PocketMine-MP.
+Use command /supervanish to disappear.

 Plugins intended for use on PocketMine-MP servers only.